systemhalted/systemhalted.github.io/_posts/2012-12-16-domain_registration.md

 title: Domain Registration - One Week Headache
 category: [Insane Thoughts, Technology]
 tags: [domain registration, domains, crazydomains, in domains]
+comments: true
-summary: Domain registration became a weeklong headache for me.
+description: Domain registration became a weeklong headache for me.
 What happened?
 How I overcame it.
 This post is on a personal experience.
 ---

 Early this week, after I returned from Mumbai, the first thing that I did was to create my site using Github Pages.
 I soon became excited enough to register a domain and use that for my site.
 I have been doing some research on the domains but still many things were unclear to me and I had marked them as doubts and placed them safely in a text file saved in a personal folder on my ThinkPad.